stevezxyu/Python-Language/README.md

 # Python-Language
-This is my Python-Language code in NTU CSIE.
+This is my python-language code in NTU CSIE.